-Mr. Jacobs, Mr. Kelley, and Mr. Klipsch's bonuses are determined by the achievement of performance goals (as determined by the PEO), plus an EBITDA target for the Klipsch subsidiary (as determined by the PEO).
-Mr. Jacobs and Mr. Kelley are also entitled to a put option, which is determined by multiplying the cumulative after tax net profit or loss of KGI (commencing March 1, 2011 ("Commencement Date")) by 1.6% and bearing interest at the same per annum rate the Company receives from its lead bank.
-For Fiscal 2013, Mr. Jacobs and Mr. Kelley each earned \$176,465 for the put option.
-For Fiscal 2013, Mr. Jacobs' total bonus was \$426,465, Mr. Kelley's total bonus was \$332,465, and Mr. Klipsch's bonus was \$388,440.
+Mr. Jacobs' and Mr. Farrar's bonuses are determined by the achievement of performance goals (as determined by the PEO), plus an EBITDA target for the Klipsch subsidiary (as determined by the PEO).
+Mr. Jacobs and Mr. Farrar are also entitled to a put option, which is determined by multiplying the cumulative after tax net profit or loss of KGI (commencing March 1, 2011 ("Commencement Date")) by 1.6% and bearing interest at the same per annum rate the Company receives from its lead bank.
+For Fiscal 2014, Mr. Jacobs and Mr. Farrar earned \$105,889 and \$66,508, respectively, for the put option.
+For Fiscal 2014, Mr. Jacobs' and Mr. Farrar's total bonuses were \$106,250 and \$70,000, respectively.
+Mr. Farrar's employment with the Company terminated on December 31, 2013 and his put option and bonus earnings are proportionate to the time he was employed during Fiscal 2014.

 Other executive officers' bonuses are based on a target of 20% of the executive's base salary.
 The Committee based 50% of the executive officers' bonus on the achievement of corporate profitability targets during the fiscal year and 50% of the bonus was based on achievement of individual performance targets.
 The Committee believes that incentive cash bonuses should have an individual component that an executive directly contributes to and a corporate component that an executive indirectly contributes to.
 Individual performance objectives are determined by the executive officer to which the potential bonus recipient reports.
 At times, the Committee will approve additional discretionary cash bonus awards that the PEO recommends for certain executives based on individual performance levels that exceed expectations or for the successful completion of special strategic projects or events.
-During Fiscal 2013, the other executive officers' bonuses were 20%.
+During Fiscal 2014, the other executive officers' bonuses were 20%.